-Keratoconus is a disease of young people and is most common and most aggressive in children (8 to 15 years) and adolescents (10 to 19 years).
+Keratoconus is a disease of young people and is most common and most aggressive in children and adolescents (8 to 19 years).
 It is therefore very important to carry out regular follow-up checks here.
 Above all, the children of adult patients with keratoconus should also be examined.

 Our group has one of the longest international experiences in the treatment of children and adolescents.
 This particular age group requires special care and attention because the risk of postoperative complications such as infection can be greatly increased.